Achievable logoAchievable logo

 Saucers

-Saucer formations are market trends that include a reversal.
+Saucer formations are market patterns that include a reversal (a change in direction).
 There are two types of saucer formations: saucer bottom formations and saucer top formations.

 A saucer bottom formation looks something like this: